Combined Internal Medicine and Pediatrics Residency Program

 - USMLE or COMLEX scores

 - Three to four letters of recommendation from faculty members with whom you have worked

 We do not require a letter from your department chairman.

 Our residents would like to welcome you to Hershey with an optional casual dinner the evening before your interview.
 Dress is business casual.
-For those who are staying at the Comfort Inn at the Park, one of our residents will meet you in the lobby around 6:15 p.m. and a shuttle will take you the restaurant.
+For those who are staying at the Days Inn Hershey, one of our residents will meet you in the lobby around 6:15 p.m. and a shuttle will take you the restaurant.
 If you are driving separately to dinner, the reservation at the restaurant is for 6:30 p.m.
 We will let you know the name of the restaurant closer to your interview date.
 If you have a spouse or significant other traveling with you, he or she is invited as well.
-Please RSVP for the dinner to firstname.lastname@example.org.
+Please RSVP for the dinner to firstname.lastname@example.org or email@example.com.

-As a reminder, we have a negotiated and subsidized rate of $39 per night (plus tax) at the Comfort Inn at the Park, which includes a free breakfast along with shuttle service to dinner the night before, as well as the interview itself.
+As a reminder, we have a negotiated rate of $52 per night (plus tax) at the Days Inn Hershey, which includes a free breakfast along with shuttle service to dinner the night before, as well as the interview itself.
 When booking your hotel, please let them know that you are calling to book a room for a pediatric residency interview at the Hershey Medical Center.
-Please do not book through the national Comfort Inn number as you may not get our negotiated rate.
+Please do not book through the national Days Inn number as you may not get our negotiated rate.